 Even worse, the adware be able to gather a wide variety of confidential information (your ip address, what is a page you are viewing now, what you are looking for on the Internet, which links you are clicking), which can later transfer to third parties.

-Remove “Virus Alert from Apple” pop up warnings (removal guide)
+How to Remove “Virus Alert from Apple” pop up scam (Adware virus removal guide)

 There are a simple manual tutorial below which will help you to get rid of “Virus Alert from Apple” fake alerts from your Mac OS computer.
 The most effective solution to get rid of this ad supported software is to complete the manual removal instructions and then use MalwareBytes Anti-Malware automatic tool (it is free).
 The manual way will help to weaken this adware and these malicious software removal utilities will completely delete “Virus Alert from Apple” pop up warnings and return the Safari, Chrome and Mozilla Firefox settings to default.

 To remove “Virus Alert from Apple”, follow the steps below: